chaos-adept/python-android-autotests/README.md

 1. test-cases run - verification that code can pass test cases

 based on the student task
-- студент не заменил создание массива и цикл на захардкоженный вывод  (pre-check & test-cases)
+- "the student did not replace the creation of an array and a loop with a dirty output" - (pre-check & test-cases)
-- код студента корректно работает при разных значениях n (в заготовке нет ввода n) (test-cases)
+- "the student's code works correctly at different values of n (there is no input of n in the blank)" - (test-cases)
-- используется цикл for (pre-check)
+- "the 'for' loop is used" - (pre-check)
-- массив заполняется корректно, то есть значения не вычисляются на лету при выводе (test-cases)
+- "the array is filled in correctly, that is, the values are not calculated on the fly when output" - (test-cases)

-В то же время мы считаем, что студент не будет переименовывать объявленные в коде переменные (pre-check)
+- "the student will not rename the variables declared in the code" - (pre-check)

-====
+-
-On-Host Development
+### On-Host Development

 1. create venv
 `python -m virtualenv --python=python3.9 venv39`